Evaluate and/or summarize feature importance scores.

 importance results aggregated over experimental replicates.
 Specifically, the

-.
-In addition, there are results columns corresponding to
+specified by feature_col.
+In addition, there are results columns

 See also